 Most cases of periodontal (gum) disease are relatively minor.
 Our team of dentists can address them via regular professional cleanings and by helping patients to improve their at-home oral hygiene routine.
 However, more intense care becomes necessary in some cases.
-That is where scaling and root planing comes into the picture.
-This type of gum disease therapy in Midtown East is able to fight harmful plaque above and below the gum line, thus giving a patient’s mouth the opportunity it needs to regain its health.
+That is where scaling and root planing in New York City, NY comes into the picture.
+This type of gum disease therapy in New York City is able to fight harmful plaque above and below the gum line, thus giving a patient’s mouth the opportunity it needs to regain its health.

 Essentially, scaling and root planing is a procedure that amounts to a deep cleaning of the mouth.
-During the scaling portion of the treatment, your dentist in Midtown East or hygienist will use special tools to remove plaque and bacteria from both above and below the gum line.
+During the scaling portion of the treatment, your dentist in New York City or hygienist will use special tools to remove plaque and bacteria from both above and below the gum line.
 During the root planing phase of treatment, the roots of the teeth will be smoothed out, making it more difficult for bacteria to cling to them.

 Scaling and root planing is a relatively intensive procedure; you may need local anesthesia in order to remain comfortable while we treat you.
 Afterward, your mouth may be a bit sore, and your gums may feel swollen.
 Following a brief recovery period, however, you should feel much better.
 Your gums will have the opportunity to reattach to your tooth roots without the interference of harmful plaque and bacteria.